OrtegaSA/squwals-repo/README.md

 ## Tutorials
 There is a tutorial for using SQUWALS in the folder Tutorials, as well as examples of the high-level applications.

+## v2.0
+This version allows the introduction of complex-phase extensions, as local arbitrary phase rotations, in order to simulate the graph-phased Szegedy quantum walk.
+A tutorial is included.

 ### Citation
 <!---
 ```